SiriusStarr/autotagical-legacy/README.md

 ## Tests

-`autotagical` may be tested by running:
+`autotagical` may be tested by cloning this repository and running:

 ```
 python setup.py test